katherine-benjamin/topact-paper/README.md

 ## Synthetic data

-We include here, in the `Figure 2` directory, code for generating synthetic spatial data.
-The `syntheticdata` directory contains the synthetic ground truth cell type maps, TopACT predictions, and RCTD predictions analyzed in the paper.
+The `Figure 2` directory contains code for generating synthetic data.
+This data is stored in `syntheticdata`:

+- `syntheticdata/groundtruth` records the ground-truth cell type spatial maps
+- `syntheticdata/expression` records the synthetic gene expression data

+Also included are TopACT and RCTD predicted cell types generated from the expression data.
+Note that we do not include specific code used to generate these TopACT predictions at this time -- see the below note on clinical data.

 Code for producing Figure 2B, showing example classifications, and Figure 2C, showing the accuracies of these methods, is also included in the `Figure 2` directory.
-Note that we do not include specific code used to generate these TopACT predictions at this time -- see the below note on clinical data.

 ## Clinical data